Author – Aditya Gupta

 India is slowly becoming a country where people are turning health conscious.
 We are taking a lot of trouble to take care of ourselves.
 But how can we just watch our food and not what’s holding it?
 Usage of plastic cutlery and tableware has reached epic proportions, seriously harming the environment.
 Plastic usage in India has been growing at a massive rate of 10.5% CAGR over the last decade.
 Plastic items take roughly 500 years to decompose and till then, they languish in landfills, choke our drainage systems and finally seep into the ocean and kill wildlife.

-Thankfully, biodegradable cutlery has emerged as a better alternative to plastics across the globe and Indians have been early adopters of biodegradable products.
-All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc. are being utilized for producing eco-friendly cutlery, tableware and packaging products that could see a surge in usage in the coming decade.
-Let us take a look at the different types of biodegradable cutlery, tableware and packaging products available in the Indian market currently:
+Thankfully, biodegradable tableware and cutlery have emerged as a better alternative to plastics across the globe and Indians have been early adopters of these eco-friendly food packaging material.
+All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc., are being utilized for producing eco-friendly tableware, cutlery and other food packaging products that are seeing a surge in usage in this decade.
+Let us take a look at the different types of biodegradable tableware, cutlery and food packaging products available in the Indian market currently:

 Sugarcane bagasse products are the ones that have penetrated the Indian biodegradable market the most and have much wider acceptance.
 Ecoware and Pappco are the pioneers in manufacturing these products at a large scale through multiple manufacturing units across the country.
 Bagasse bowls are made from of sugarcane biomass extracts and are heated at high temperatures to be given the desired shape.
 The actual products of sugarcane like powdered sugar, juice and rum are not affected as well because it’s only the waste that is taken into production.
 They decompose easily within 90 days as opposed to plastic that can take ~500 years.

 The advantage with Bagasse products are that they can be molded into any shape and thus help in catering to customized large orders.
-These biodegradable wonders are now being adopted by various well known cafés, food chains and airport food outlets across the country.
+These biodegradable wonders are now being adopted by various cafés, food chains and airport food outlets across the country.
 The 2010 Commonwealth Games held in Delhi popularized these products for packaging food in the games village.
-Ecoware which catered to this huge need, is now the market leader for these products in India.
-Bagasse cutlery cost around INR10-15 per plate and are easily available online as well as in retail outlets across the country.
+Ecoware which catered to this huge need is now the market leader for these products in India.
+Bagasse bowls cost around INR5-10 per plate and are easily available online as well as in retail outlets across the country.

 At first glance, we might wonder how a plate made out of plain leaves could sturdily hold solid or liquid food.
-Surprisingly, various leaf-based tableware are now available in the market, which ensure that no trees are cut in the process.
+Surprisingly, various leaf-based tableware is now available in the market, which ensures that no trees are cut in the process.
 The fallen dry sheaths from betelnut trees or areca palm leaves are cleaned and are heat pressed and cut into the required solid shapes.
-No chemicals are used in the entire process, which leaves minimal carbon footprint.
+No chemicals are used in the entire process, which leaves a minimal carbon footprint.

 Narayana Peesapati and his wonderful venture Bakeys has been a game changer in the biodegradable cutlery market.
 The entire concept of eating the edible cutlery after the meal is an innovative thinking, which has simply got rid of the worry of decomposing the product after use.
 Bakeys’ edible cutlery is made from different kinds of flours that are highly nutritious and do not cause harm to our body unlike the cheap plastic cutlery.